nboughton/swnt/README.md

 swnt provides a command line interface to the roll tables and generators found in [Stars Without Number : Revised Edition (free version)](https://www.drivethrurpg.com/product/230009/Stars-Without-Number-Revised-Edition-Free-Version).
 While the code is MIT licensed, all roll table content (except the name.System table) is the copyright of [Kevin Crawford, Sine Nominee Publishing](https://sinenominepublishing.com/).

+## Installation

+You will need the [go compiler](https://golang.org/) to install swnt.
+Once installed just run

+    go get github.com/nboughton/swnt
+    go install github.com/nboughton/swnt

+swnt should build on other platforms but I'm not able to test them so I can't guarantee it'll work as expected on anything other than linux.
+At some point I'll provide a binary download and probably an AUR package for Arch Linux.

 ## Usage

 At present all commands are for generating content.
 Most useful is likely to be the Sector generator.
 Generating a new sector is done by issuing the following command: